-The MicroEP / Materials Science and Engineering (MSEN) Ph.D. candidacy process is in two parts which may be taken in either order.
-One part is a formal written research proposal 15 pages in length that is similar in nature to an NSF proposal.
+The MicroEP / Materials Science and Engineering (MSEN) Ph.D. candidacy process consists of a formal written research proposal ~15 pages in length that is similar in nature to an NSF proposal.
 It is written in strong collaboration with the major professor and must be presented and approved by the student's Ph.D. committee at the end of the formative stage of the research definition but well before the student is deep into the execution stage of the research.
 It is designed to assure that the field of the research is well understood by the student, that the proposed research topic has sufficient depth and breadth to demonstrate Ph.D. level professional work, and that the research has a reasonable chance of completion within four years after being accepted as a Ph.D. student after completion of a MS degree.